soyart/artnoi.com/artnoi.com/src/blog/2025/audiophiles/characteristics/index.md

     like with X's definition, but with "fuller", "warmer" lower midrange.
 X's definition may mean "piercing" for audiophile Z.

+- Wrong holistic approach

+    Audiophiles are like vintage wine connoisseurs in that they believe firmly that everything has some side effects on everything.
+And they are not wrong - our universe is a closed system, and every particle or wave inside of it interacts with each other.

+    Every cable will degrade signal, like how *terroir* will likely have some effects on the grapes.
+But are those effects enough to (1) produce audible differences, or (2) affect fruits enough to change their sugar and other compositions such that these changes can be tasted even after decades long after it's brewed, bottled, and stored in some random places.

+    But what these 2 categories of people get wrong is their own ability to perceive these minute changes.
+    Because they overestimate their superhuman perception, they will "maximize" every pathway of their system.

+    For audiophiles, they might buy very big and heavy turntables to minimize noise, or [some complex cables that can recover data loss](https://mitcables.com/product/oracle-ma-x-rev-3-interconnects/).

+    For wine lovers, they might want to spend thousands on a certain vintage wine based on terrior alone, without even asking about where and how it's been kept after all these decades, which should in theory have more effects on final taste.

 - Buy expensive analog cables, for sound

     Some people understand that signals degrade in transmission.
 They also know that silver is a better conductor.